Professor of International Management and Organizational Behavior in the Brandeis International Business School

-Andy Molinsky is an Associate Professor of Organizational Behavior at Brandeis University's International Business School, with a joint appointment in the Department of Psychology.
-He received his Ph.D. in Organizational Behavior and M.A. in Psychology from Harvard University.
+Andy Molinsky is a Professor of International Management and Organizational Behavior at Brandeis University's International Business School, with a joint appointment in the Department of Psychology.
+He is also the author of the award winning book Global Dexterity: How to Adapt Behavior Across Cultures Without Losing Yourself in the Process (Harvard Business Review Press).
+Andy received his Ph.D. in Organizational Behavior and M.A. in Psychology from Harvard University.
 He also holds a Master's Degree in International Affairs from Columbia University and a B.A. in International Affairs from Brown University.

-Prior to entering academia, he studied in Spain and worked for an international marketing research firm in France.
+Prior to entering academia, Andy studied in Spain and worked for an international marketing research firm in France.